jambrogne/beautiful-jekyll/_posts/2021-07-26-gendered-words.md

 Then again, I hope aerospace federal contractors are paying attention, because this could be a headache for their technical writers.

 You might think updating isolated terms is as easy as doing a few find-and-replace operations.
-But think of all the Word documents, press releases, PDFs, SharePoint sites, Markdown files, public-facing GUI labels, and backend code conventions to track down.
+But think of all the Word documents, PDFs, SharePoint sites, Markdown files, web copy, public-facing GUI labels, and backend code conventions to track down.

 And even assuming a given company makes a seamless transition, think of the impact to document navigation when readers habitually keyword-searching for a section on “unmanned aircraft” suddenly can’t jump to their content.